Reducing Insider Risk

 Employees may also inadvertently trigger security breaches through ignorance of rules, or deliberate non-compliance (due to pressure of work).
 Our guidance is also relevant to mitigating these threats.

 CPNI has developed a wide range of guidance and products across seven key areas to help organisations make informed decisions about the level of personnel security risk they manage.
-The pages below provide more information on these key areas.
+More information on these key areas is provided below.

 Insider Risk Mitigation Framework

 The Insider Risk Mitigation Framework is CPNI's recommendation for developing an Insider Threat programme which aims to reduce insider risk.